11ty/11ty-website/src/docs/cjs-esm.md

 ---
 eleventyNavigation:
   parent: Learn
-  key: CommonJS and ESM
+  key: CommonJS, ESM, TypeScript
-  excerpt: Two different flavors of JavaScript
+  excerpt: Different flavors of JavaScript
 ---

-# {{ eleventyNavigation.key }}
+# CommonJS, ESM, and TypeScript

 {% tableofcontents %}

 * Related: [JavaScript Modules on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)

-Eleventy has always been compatible with CommonJS, the default Node.js flavor of JavaScript modules.
-ECMAScript Modules (also known as: ESM) is a newer JavaScript standard is supported by more JavaScript environments and runtimes (browsers, even!). **ESM is also supported by Eleventy (v3 and newer).**

-It’s important to remember that Eleventy is **compatible with both module types** and will continue to support both moving forward.
-The module type affects the JavaScript syntax for Exports, Imports, and your file extensions:
+Eleventy works with many different flavors of JavaScript:

+- **CommonJS**: the original flavor of Node.js, for broadest compatibility with older versions of Node.js.
+- **ECMAScript Modules (ESM)** _(recommended)_: the new JavaScript standard for future-friendly code.
+This is most compatible with alternative JavaScript environments and runtimes (browsers, even!).
+- **[TypeScript](/docs/languages/typescript/)**: adds types to JavaScript.
+Typically requires transpilation but natively supported in Node.js (via type stripping in 22.6+) and Deno.

+## Compatibility

+Eleventy is **compatible with ESM, CommonJS, and TypeScript** (with some runtime limitations).
+Note the following:

 <table>
 	<thead>